-Isn’t the Russian accent one of the best of the world?
-Just like many other things Russian, the accent of Russians is something people either love or hate.
+Isn’t the Russian accent one of the coolest of the world?
+Just like many other things Russian, the Russian accent is something people either love or hate.
 That’s why in this article we’re going to dive into the world of the Russian accent.
 You’ll learn in this page:

 - 10 tips how to speak English with a Russian accent